 How does alcoholism cause myopathy?

-Furthermore, many people with alcoholic myopathy also lack normal levels of Vitamin E; alcohol attacks carotenoids (Vitamin E producers) in the liver, resulting in this deficiency.
+Many people with alcoholic myopathy tend to lack normal levels of Vitamin E; alcohol attacks carotenoids (Vitamin E producers) in the liver, resulting in this deficiency.
 The problem here is that studies have proven that damaged muscle cells recover better when they’re exposed to Vitamin E. Since alcoholics don’t get enough of this necessary antioxidant, their muscles suffer.

 How can alcoholic myopathy be treated?